simpleinjector/Documentation/source/advanced.rst

         typeof(AsyncCommandHandlerDecorator<>),
         c => c.ImplementationType.Name.StartsWith("Async"));

-In the previous configuration, all commands are executed in an isolated context, while on top of that, some of the commands are executed on a background thread.
+With this configuration all commands are executed in an isolated context and some are also executed on a background thread.

 .. _Decorated-Collections: